 - Security prices will fluctuate.
 The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - The value of preferred securities held by the trust and corporate bonds held by the funds will generally fall if interest rates, in general, rise.
 No one can predict whether interest rates will rise or fall in the future. - The issuer of a security may be unwilling or unable to make income and/or principal payments in the future.
 This may reduce the level of distributions the trust or the funds pay which could reduce your income and cause the value of your units to fall. - The trust invests in shares of ETFs.
-Shares of these funds tend to trade at a discount from their net asset value and are subject to risks related to factors such as the manager's ability to achieve a fund's objective and market conditions affecting a fund's investments.
+Shares of these funds may trade at a discount or premium from their net asset value.
+If fund shares are sold at a discount, then the trust will receive less than their net asset value.
+Alternatively, if fund shares are purchased at a premium, then the trust will pay more than their net asset value.
+These funds are also subject to risks related to factors such as the manager's ability to achieve a fund's objective and market conditions affecting a fund's investments.
 The trust and funds have management and operating expenses.
 You will bear not only your share of the trust's expenses, but also the expenses of the funds.
 By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the funds. - The trust and certain funds may invest in securities of foreign issuers, which may include companies located in emerging markets.
 These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - Preferred securities combine some of the characteristics of both stocks and bonds.
 Like bonds, the preferred securities selected for the portfolio pay a fixed rate of income and are sold on the basis of yield.
 However, like common stocks, they are traded on major exchanges.
 Preferred securities are "senior securities" which have preference over common stocks, but not debt, of an issuer. - Preferred securities held by the trust and corporate bonds held by the funds are fixed-rate obligations and will decline in value with increases in interest rates, an issuer's worsening financial condition or a drop in bond ratings.
 The longer the maturity of a security, the greater the risk of a decline in value with increases in interest rates.
 The effective maturity of longer term securities may be dramatically different than shorter term obligations.
 Investors may receive early returns of principal when securities are called or sold before they mature.
 Investors may not be able to reinvest the proceeds they receive at as high a yield.
 The default of an issuer in making its payment obligations could result in the loss of interest income and/or principal to investors.